 Tokio Joe, 16 Lan Kwai Fong, Central | (+852) 2525 1889

-Kitcho’s parent shop in Kyoto is one of the few omakase restaurants awarded with three Michelin stars, and they have passed their experience and techniques to the branch shops in Taipei and Hong Kong.
+Kitcho’s parent shop in Kyoto is one of the few omakase restaurants that has been awarded three Michelin stars, and they have passed their gastronomic experience and techniques to the branch shops in Taipei and Hong Kong.
 Kitcho offers three different omakase menus to choose from, with prices starting from $1,280 per person.

 After you share your food likes and dislikes, the chef will guide you along on the omakase journey, playing around with contrasting flavours to keep your taste buds intrigued, and, of course, sharing a cup of sake from their famed sake towers every now and then to keeps things exciting!
 Kitcho also has an outdoor stone garden for you to retire to in the evening, offering a bit of tranquillity within the bustling streets of Lan Kwai Fong.

 Kitcho, 3/F, M88, Wellington Place, 2–8 Wellington Street, Central | (+852) 2884 0388

 Sushi Kou is a great place to hang out with friends for a laughter-filled evening.
 If Sushi Kou feels familiar, it’s because the chefs honed their skills at Kitcho (mentioned above), so there are similarities between the two restaurants, such as a choice of three omakase menus starting from $1,380 and an outdoor balcony for guests to relax on.